Pseudonyms used by Donald Trump

 Trump making a phone call in 2017.
 He used aliases during call-in interviews throughout the 1980s and 1990s.

-Donald Trump, the 45th and 47th president of the United States, has used several aliases, including "John Barron" (or "John Baron"), "John Miller" and "David Dennison".
+Donald Trump, the 45th and 47th president of the United States, is known for his use of pseudonyms.
+Prominent ones include "John Barron" (or "John Baron"), "John Miller" and "David Dennison".
 His practice of sometimes speaking to the media under the guise of a spokesperson has been described as "an open secret" at the Trump Organization and in New York media circles.